dhurlburtusa/shortcuts/auth0/auth0-notes.md

   + Assigned a Client ID, Client secret.
 - Connection: Auth0 sits between your app and the identity provider that authenticates your users.
 This relationship between Auth0 and the identity provider is referred to as a Connection.
   + Each connection can be shared among multiple applications.
 You can configure any number of connections, and then choose which of them to enable for each application.
+  + Types
+    * Database: Securely store and manage username / password credentials either in an Auth0 Database or in your own.
+    * Social: Configure social connections like Facebook, Twitter, Github and others.
+    * Enterprise: Configure Enterprise Connections like Active Directory, SAML, Office 365 and others.
+    * Passwordless: Let your users signup and login using one-time codes (delivered by email or SMS) or one-click links, instead of passwords.